Jala3400/Logo_to_ASCII/docs/tutorial.md

 ![Tentacles](../images/sources/tentacles.png)

-If we just used the app it would probably look horrible, so lets skip to the good part.
+If we just used the app normally, it would probably look horrible, so let's skip to the good part.

 -   To draw borders between colors, use `-b, --borders all`.
 This detects color, brightness and transparency changes and draws black borders.